 3 cloves garlic

-1 piece of fresh chilli, depending on preference
+1 piece of fresh chilli (to suit preference)

 1 teaspoon cumin powder

 - Fry the onion, garlic and chilli in a little olive oil.

 - Add a little salt and a teaspoon of cumin.

 - Add the chopped courgette, then after a moment the chopped, red pepper, and heat for a few minutes.
 Finally add the mushrooms.